Naskigo/utor-scs-project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting in-bound access to the network.
-- Load balancers plays a crucial role in cybersecurity.
+- Load balancers play a crucial role in cybersecurity.
 A load balancer's ability to manage flow of information between the server and endpoint device (PC, laptop, cellphone etc...) provides a security function that defends against distributed denial-of-service (DDoS) attacks.

 - The advantage of a jump box is that it is a hardened and monitored device that spans two different security zones which provides a secured means of access between them.
 Admins first connect to the jump box before conducting administrative tasks within the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - What does Filebeat watch for?
 Filebeat is a lightweight shipper for forwarding and centralizing log data.
-Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+Installed as an agent on your servers, Filebeat monitors the log files that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
 - What does Metricbeat record?
-Metricbeat is a lightweight shipper to periodically collect metrics from the operating system and from services running on the server.
-In this configuration, metricbeat takes the metrics and statistics that it collects and ships them to Elasticsearch or Logstash.
+Metricbeat is a lightweight shipper that collects metrics from the operating system and from services running on the server.
+In this configuration, metricbeat takes the docker metrics and statistics that it collects and ships them to Elasticsearch or Logstash.

 The configuration details of each machine may be found below.